 The view was so perfect, we knew we had to share it.
 That is how the idea of a bed and breakfast was born.
-It has been a long journey with its share of ups and downs, but we are happy at last to be able to share our new home with guests who can also enjoy this stunning property.
+It has been a long journey with its share of ups and downs, but we are happy at last to be able to share our new home (yes, we live here) with guests who can also enjoy this stunning property.

 A Greeting from Sherwood, Innkeeper Extraordinaire

 I was born and raised in Michigan, where for many years there I worked for my father and Grandma Joyce at the family convenience store.
 I started a new venture in 1997 by becoming the innkeeper for the Williams House Bed and Breakfast in Amelia Island, Florida.
 After several years of innkeeping, I joined a group of friends in opening three restaurants.
 All of these succeeded, but I discovered that restaurants were not my passion.
 After five years, it was time to return to innkeeping.

 From the heat and humidity of Florida, I felt a calling to the Pacific Northwest Coast and took a position in the charming town Yachats, where I ran the Seaquest Inn Bed and Breakfast for about four years.
 I loved the coast, but the remoteness left me yearning for an opportunity closer to a populated area.